astropy/astropy/docs/table/construct_table.rst

 **numpy ndarray (structured array)**
     The base column names are the field names of the ``data`` structured array.
 The ``names`` list (optional) can be used to select particular fields and/or reorder the base names.
-The ``dtypes`` list (optional) must match the length of ``names`` and is used to override the existing ``data`` types.
+The ``dtype`` list (optional) must match the length of ``names`` and is used to override the existing ``data`` types.